Enalean/tuleap-documentation-en/languages/en/user-guide/oauth2.rst

 .. figure:: ../images/screenshots/openidconnect/oidc-register-app-modal.png

   When you click on "Add an App", a modal opens.
-You may chose the application's name (text).
+You may choose the application's name (text).
 The "Redirect endpoint" (URL) is required.
 If the Client Application supports `Proof Key for Code Exchange <oauth2_pkce_>`_, you should check the "Force usage of PKCE to authenticate" checkbox.